The Instagram Follow/Unfollow game

-Well, to be perfectly honest, nothing.
+Well, nothing.
 You are merely a victim of the Follow/Unfollow game.

 To cut a long story short, some Instagram accounts follow a high number of other Instagramers in the hope that they will follow them back.
 They then unfollow your account to make their accounts better.

-Their followers are high but the number of people they actually follow are low, which gives the illusion of them being popular, good to follow and ‘important,’ so to speak.
+Their followers are high, but the number of people they follow is low, which gives the illusion of them being popular, good to follow and ‘important,’ so to speak.

-Accounts, or shall I say people and bots that use this method have no interest in loyalty or building meaningful relationships with other instagramers.
-It’s all surface level BS. . .
+Accounts, or shall I say people and bots that use this method have no interest in loyalty or building meaningful relationships with other Instagrammars.
+It’s all surface-level BS.

 How do I know who to follow?

-The best thing you can do is be human about making connections and follow people who you are interested in connecting with.
+The best thing you can do is be human about making connections and follow people who you are interested in.

 This includes following and building relationships with your target market and people who will be interested in your business offerings and what you have to say.